ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 | User\_tbl | Holds the User Id and User Name |
 | Checklist\_tbl | Holds the Task Id and the Checklist item(s) |

 Each table is updated as part of the Flow.
-The following steps are applied in each section.
+The following steps are applied in each section

 1. Every row in the current table is deleted
 2. A list of Plans is retrieved for each group associated with each team in Microsoft Teams